abdul-moiz1/TalkServe/replit.md

   - Guest WhatsApp contact QR with print functionality
   - Staff/Manager portal access QR with hotel name and "Powered by TalkServe.ai" branding
 - **Onboarding Form**: Limited to "Hotel" and "Construction" business types only
+- **Multi-Language Support**: English and Arabic with automatic RTL layout for Arabic text

 ## Build Status
 ✅ All 10 pages compile without errors